International Student Process

 We cannot award scholarships or send you the paperwork you will need for the student visa process until we have received your complete application (with letter of recommendation, transcripts/course marks record, certificate of finances, essay, etc.).
 We need all the pieces of your application before we can make an admission decision!
 So - be in touch with us, ask us any questions you might have, and be prompt and thorough in sending in the required documents (and in having your high school, recommender, and testing agencies send their materials to us directly).
 We are here to help you!

-- Fully complete the application for admission to Monmouth College.
+- Fully complete either the Common Application or the Monmouth College International Student Application for admission to Monmouth College.

 Email to firstname.lastname@example.org the official transcripts from all secondary schools and universities/community colleges attended.
 All transcripts (i.e., the official record of courses and marks), certificates and examination score reports must be accompanied by a translation into English, if the language of the original is not English.
 Documents should be sent by post or email (as scanned attachments) to the Monmouth College Office of Admission directly from the high school or EducationUSA advising center, if at all possible.
 Final examination results, which are often not available until the summer following graduation from high school, and final transcripts are required of admitted students upon arrival at Monmouth College (as proof of completion of high school), but do NOT need to be provided as part of the application itself.
 We follow WES guidelines regarding high school graduation credentials (by country): http://www.wes.org/wes_tools/.